nccgroup/binja_dynamics/README.md

 * Instruction pointer (where applicable) - bright red

 ## Documentation

-This project is intended to help beginners gain insight into the way binaries execute.
+#### Code
+On occasion, it may be necessary to consult the source code to understand the exact behavior of the interfaces.
+In anticipation of this, many of the design decisions and implementation details are explained in inline comments.

+#### Wiki
+The [wiki](https://github.com/ehennenfent/binja_dynamics/wiki) is still relatively sparse, but content such as the list of stumbling blocks and the development log may be of use in troubleshooting.

+#### Examples
 Consider consulting [the `binja_sensei` repo](https://github.com/ehennenfent/binja_sensei#writeups) for examples that may aid you in getting started.

 ## Current Limitations
 * Currently, only x86(64) Linux binaries are supported.
 Even with that limitation, there may be binaries that behave in a way that binja_dynamics or Voltron can't handle.
 You are encouraged to file a pull request or an issue with any errors you encounter.